1-54: History

 After two years in London, 1:54 held a pop-up show, 1:54 NY, at the Red Hook art venue Pioneer Works during the May 2015 Frieze New York.
 Kouoh returned to lead a forum on present and future ideas of African diasporic identities and practices, and RA Projects, who had previously worked with 1:54, returned to design the New York exhibit.
 The show used a standard gallery layout as the open, industrial space was divided into white-walled booths.
 Sixteen international galleries participated—most were from American and European countries, apart from five South African galleries and one each from Côte d'Ivoire, Morocco, and Nigeria.
 Exhibited artists were from African nations and the African diaspora, living in other Western countries.
 They included William Kentridge, Malick Sidibé, Seydou Keïta, Peter Clarke, Lavar Munroe, Billie Zangewa, and Omar Victor Diop.
 Particularly due to the New York event's smaller size, 1:54's founder said that they tried to show the most exciting artists and exhibitors rather than show a survey of the 54 countries.
 The expansion into New York was a "natural progression" for the fair, based on their existing institutional relationships.
-It also expanded the fair's scope into American and African American art professionals, and the American art market—the show's foremost focus was bringing new artists to New York patronage.
+It also expanded the fair's scope into American and African-American art professionals, and the American art market—the show's foremost focus was bringing new artists to New York patronage.
 The event was planned in six months.
 1:54 held a second New York show in 2016 with 17 galleries, including five based in Africa, and a partnership with the Dakar Biennale.
 Dartmouth's Hood Museum of Art purchased Eric Van Hove's Testosterone installation.
 Compared to the London event, 1:54 NY is smaller and designed to be more intimate, with an active community and different audience, although the two shows are not significantly different.

 In its third year in London, the 2015 show had 15,000 visitors.
-The fourth London show in October 2016 was three times the size of the original exhibition, and had expanded from a wing of the Somerset House to the rest of the building and its courtyard, where Zak Ové installed a site-specific work that was purchased for a sculpture park in Berkshire.
+The fourth London show in October 2016 was three times the size of the original exhibition, and had expanded from a wing of Somerset House to the rest of the building and its courtyard, where Zak Ové installed a site-specific work that was purchased for a sculpture park in Berkshire.

 The 2016 fair featured 130 artists, including the fair's first artists representing Egypt, Ethiopia, and Ghana.
 Koyo Kouoh's forum series returned to the event as well.
-Of the 40 exhibitors from 18 countries, 40 percent were from Africa and 17 galleries debuted at the show.
+Of the 40 exhibitors from 18 countries, 40 per cent were from Africa and 17 galleries debuted at the show.
 The fair's founder viewed these expansions as a sign of progress for the African art market.